hhundhausen/CSE15L-LabReports/lab-report-2-week-4.md

 ![image](Fii_3.png)

-- In this computer program, the failure-inducing input was a file that used a pair of brackets **[]** and a pair of parenthesis **()**, but were very spaced out from each other (this is shown in the screenshot above).
-For better reference, it was similar to: ```[link]                  (space)```
+- In this computer program, the failure-inducing input was a file that used a pair of brackets **[]** and a pair of parenthesis **()** but was very spaced out from each other (this is shown in the screenshot above).
+For better reference, here is an example: ```[link]                  (space)```
-* * However, this input caused a bug because the syntax for a link was incorrect and the program exectued very similar behavior to the program above by outputing the link that was syntactically inccorect with the links that were correct.
-Thus, the symptom of having an incorrect output occured due to the input and bug.
+* * Although, this input caused a bug because the syntax for a link was incorrect.
+Moreover, the program executed a similar behavior to the program above, which outputted the syntactically incorrect link along with the correct links.
+Thus, the symptom of having an incorrect output occurred due to the input and bug.